S and S Machine

 employees have a combined total of 376 years service for an average of

 just over 13 years per employee.
-Our plant manager, Jay Molander, has been
+Our plant manager, Jay Molander, has

 Our Safety Record

 Our Safety Record is something we are very proud of.
 Considering the potential danger of working in a machine shop with razer sharp cutters, flying metal chips, heavy objects, rotating machinery and potentially slippery floors, we feel our crew is doing a great job of preventing injuries!
 It is no accident that our record is so good.
 Everyone works hard to prevent hazardous situations from occurring and corrects them immediately when they are discovered.
+Below are three of our benchmark accopmlishments.
+As you see, the duration of our accident free periods continue to increase.

 - 1 Mazak 625 Multiplex with rear load magazine bar feeder, 2 spindles each with turning & milling, 6 axis (actual photo)